Young woman on a train listening to music on headphones and looking at her smartphone.

 Deezer

-As with Spotify, free users can only listen in shuffle mode and when online, but unlike with Spotify you can't skip tracks at all unless you're willing to fork out for the privilege.
+As with Spotify, free users can only listen in shuffle mode and have to be online, but unlike with Spotify you can't skip tracks at all unless you're willing to fork out for the privilege.

 • More info & features

-Upgrading to Deezer Premium will let you listen without ads and shuffle plus gives you unlimited skips and lets you download tracks for listening offline.
+Upgrading to Deezer Premium will let you listen without ads and shuffle-only, plus gives you unlimited skips and lets you download tracks for listening offline.

 The 'Flow' feature mixes your favourite tracks with new recommendations and old favourites based on your listening habits, creating an "infinite stream" of personalised music.